What Is Rideshare Insurance and Why Do You Need It?

 Your Policy Could Be Cancelled

 Many insurers will outright cancel your policy if they discover undisclosed rideshare activity.
-This puts you in the high-risk driver category, making it far more expensive to get coverage again — and potentially forcing you into the non-standard insurance market.
+This puts you in the high-risk driver category, making it far more expensive to get coverage again — and potentially forcing you into the non-standard insurance market where premiums are significantly higher.
+Learn more about how rideshare coverage periods work and how to protect yourself at every phase.

 You Face Personal Liability

 Without proper coverage, victims of an accident you caused can sue you personally for damages that exceed what Uber or Lyft's contingent coverage pays.
+As independent contractors, rideshare drivers bear significant personal financial exposure.
 Your savings, home equity, and future wages could all be at risk.
+Learn more about how rideshare insurance for drivers works to prevent this exposure.

 Your Rideshare Account May Be Deactivated

-Uber and Lyft both require drivers to maintain personal auto insurance.
+Uber and Lyft both require drivers to maintain personal auto insurance that meets their state minimums.
 If you're found to be operating without adequate coverage, your driver account can be permanently deactivated.

 Frequently Asked Questions